 And up I went.
 Then, not long after, the same thing would happened again.

-Even with the wind knocked out of me- I would get up every single time with more fervor.
+Even with the wind knocked out of me- I got up every single time with more fervor.

 A moment of truth

 Ironically enough, a wind-knocked-of-me incident was one of the events that finally helped me seek treatment for my eating disorder.

 An airbag to the face and chest served as a reminder: you’re still alive- but why aren’t you living?

 “Two days…” I explained to my boss as I left work for full-time treatment.
 “Two days and I’ll be back.”
 But it took more than two days.

 For months, every single day felt like a soccer ball to the chest with the wind knocked of out me.

 Truthfully, I’ve struggled with recovery more times than I can even count.
 Days on days of the “can’t breathe, don’t want to move forward” moments.

 Luckily, I’m blessed with a small group of people cheering me on during the messiest parts of healing.